 IBM has announced a new high-bandwidth storage device priced for small and medium-sized businesses (SMBs).

-The System Storage DS4700 Express, which features front-to-back-end 4 gigabits per second (Gbps) technology,
+The System Storage DS4700 Express, which features front-to-back-end 4 gigabits per second (Gbps) technology, is aimed at midsized companies and smaller businesses that process a lot of rich-content data.

 Craig Butler, IBM's brand manager for disk storage product marketing, said the DS4700 Express will appeal to businesses that handle streaming media, medical imaging and queries that return large bursts of data, such as finance and insurance companies.
 Butler said the device will also allow for swift system backups.